klauer/epics-sumo-mirror/doc/reference-sumo.rst

 - .tar : a simple tar file
 - .tar.gz : a tar file compressed with gzip
+- .tgz : a tar file compressed with gzip
 - .tar.bz2 : a tar file compressed with bzip2

 The *source data* has this form::